EDLounge Ltd. operates a robust Internal Quality Assurance system, to maintain the consistency and accuracy of assessments.

 Monitoring and Evaluation

-This policy will be monitored by the Managing Director and through established quality audit procedures.
-Where discrepancies are found, or evidence of malpractice or maladministration are found, then appropriate policy will be initiated by the MD of EDLounge.
+This policy will be monitored by the Chief Executive Officer and through established quality audit procedures.
+Where discrepancies are found, or evidence of malpractice or maladministration are found, then appropriate policy will be initiated by the Chief Executive Officer of EDLounge Ltd..